uber/cadence/docs/03_key_features/01_durable_functions.md

 With Cadence the whole logic can be encapsulated in a simple durable function that directly implements the business logic.
 As the function is stateful the implementer doesn't need to employ any additional systems to ensure durability and fault tolerance.

-Here is an example workflow that implements the subscription management use case:
+Here is an example workflow that implements the subscription management use case.
+It is in Java, but Go is also supported.
+The Python and .NET libraries are under active development.

 ```java
 public interface SubscriptionWorkflow {